pizzapup/custom-dog-generator/README.md

 <div align="right"><a href="#table-of-contents">back to top</a></div>

-Choose from a collection of dog coat and eye colors based on colors found in various dog breeds.
+Choose from a collection of dog coat and eye colors based on colors found in various dog breeds, or create your own using the color picker.
+Color names are generated using the hex code of the selected color.
+The function that finds the name is based on the HexColorToColorName repository.
 - HexColorToColorName | [GitHub Repository](https://github.com/jeff3754/HexColorToColorName#readme)

 #### Steps